\n\n

 Secondary bedwetting: something has changed

-Primary nocturnal enuresis (bedwetting that was never resolved) and secondary enuresis (wetting that returns after six or more dry months) have different causes and different trajectories.
+Primary nocturnal enuresis (bedwetting that was never resolved) and secondary enuresis (wetting that returns after six or more dry months) have different causes and trajectories.
 If your child was dry for a meaningful period and has regressed, that is secondary enuresis — and it is more likely to have an identifiable trigger.
-Stress, a new school year, illness, a change in medication, or a disrupted sleep pattern are all known contributors.
-See My Child Was Dry for Two Years and Has Started Wetting Again for a structured approach to secondary regression.
+Stress, a new school year, illness, a change in medication, or disrupted sleep patterns are known contributors.
+See [My Child Was Dry for Two Years and Has Started Wetting Again](https://www.sleepsecurenights.com/my-child-was-dry-for-two-years-and-has-started-wetting-again-what-to-do/) for a structured approach to secondary regression.

 An underlying cause that has not been identified